AndrewSimon/tf-azure/README.md

 --> After a terraform apply, be sure to refresh Azure portal screens before viewing/using data fields.

+## Run Terraform via TF-AZURE Github Actions Workflow
+> As mentioned, the workflow is in two jobs.
+The first job fails on the first run because none of the resources for job one to run properly have been created yet.
+Once run successfully manually, the resource group, managed identities, the Function App Flex Plan SKU, Insights monitoring, and many other resources are created or configured; but the first job fails, this time due to vault data and role access denial.
+Vault key and secrets, and problem role can be deleted manually using your account, and the Github hosted runners can now recreate them.
+This turns manual terraform control over to Guthub Actions runners.
+Deleting the problematic configuration data is an easy manual step:

+1. terraform destroy -auto-approve -target azurerm_key_vault_secret.adminpass -target azurerm_key_vault_secret.token -target azurerm_key_vault_secret.webhook -target azurerm_key_vault_key.key -target azurerm_role_assignment.rg_contributor

+> A targeted manual terraform destroy can then act as the switch that turns control over to the first job of the Github Actions workflow.
+Once the targeted manual terraform destroy is run, configuration to run terraform ONLY THROUGH GITHUB ACTIONS WEBHOOK TRIGGER has been enabled, and job one of the workflow begins to  work properly.
+Your account will now fail a terraform plan!
+Github runner's OIDC account owns vault key and the role assignment.

+>You need to run the same terraform destroy you ran manually within a runner job this time, to destroy  the Azure resources your account won't have access to.
+You can then complete a destroy with terraform destroy on command-line using your own account, or delete anything through the portal UI.

 ## Postgresql
 >By default the public IP option is enabled, but only your PC (e.g. the PC running terraform) gets firewall access without additional coding.
 Login example, enter password when prompted: